CodecoolGlobal/tech-interview-workbook-Kattkovacs/docs/module_advanced_enterprise_general.md

 > In traditional software development, high-level components depend on low-level ones.
 Thus, it's hard to reuse the high-level components.
 The DIP is about inverting the classic dependency between high-level and low-level components by abstracting away the interaction between them.

 #### 27. How would you separate data storage code and business logic code (which uses stored data) in an application?

+The **Data Access Object (DAO) pattern** is a structural pattern that allows us to isolate the application/business layer from the persistence layer (usually a relational database, but it could be any other persistence mechanism) using an abstract API.

 ## Computer science